Menzil Community

 The Menzil Community is a branch of the Naqshbandiyya-Khalidiyya Sufi order originating in Adıyaman, Turkey.
 It is named after the village of Menzil in Adıyaman.
 The movement was founded by Mehmet Rasit Erol, who was noted for his support of the government during the 1980 Turkish coup d'état.

 Following the 1980 military coup, the Menzil Community experienced rapid growth, partly attributed to its reputation as a religious order supportive of the state.
 The community expanded its presence to cities such as Ankara and Istanbul.

 Menzil has become one of the largest and fastest-growing religious orders in Turkey, attracting followers from diverse backgrounds, including small business owners, unemployed individuals, and urban middle-class populations.
 Its growth has been attributed in part to claims and rumors that individuals visiting the community's center were able to overcome negative habits after seeking guidance from the sheikh.

+In addition to its expanding social base, the Menzil Community gradually developed a complex organizational structure encompassing charitable foundations, educational initiatives, and a wide network of affiliated associations.
+These institutions have played a central role in strengthening the community’s visibility in the public sphere and facilitating its integration into various sectors of Turkish society.
+Scholars note that the group's pragmatic approach to state–society relations, combined with its emphasis on discipline, obedience, and spiritual healing, has contributed to its appeal among individuals seeking both moral guidance and a sense of communal belonging.
+In recent decades, the movement’s increasing influence in political, economic, and bureaucratic arenas has sparked debates about religious authority, social mobility, and the role of Sufi communities in contemporary Turkey.